drhayes/impactjs-eventchain/README.md

 Be sure to check out my [blog post][blogpost] explaining the rationale behind this class.

+## Install

+  1. Download eventChain.js (either by [downloading it directly][download] or by cloning the repo).
+  2. EventChain's module is declared as `game.system.eventChain`, so you need to create a `system` directory inside the `lib/game` directory of your game.
+  3. Copy eventChain.js to your new `lib/game/system` directory.

+To use EventChain in your code, add its full name to the `require` statement in the module you're using it in, like this:

+    .require(
+       // ... other modules go here ...
+       'game.system.eventChain'
+    ).define(//...

+You should be all set.

 ## Usage

 `EventChain` has one optional parameter: the context in which it should execute the callbacks.
 That way, you can write `.then(this.kill)` and the chain will Do The Right Thing.
 If you don't need any special context, don't pass in that param.